timelsass/theme-sniffer/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
-about: Found a bug in the plugin?
-Please fill in the report with as much details as possible, so that we can fix the issue as soon as possible.
-title: ''
-labels: bug
-assignees: ''

----

 **Describe the bug**
 A clear and concise description of what the bug is - when it happened and what was the result.